computermadscientist/network_device_discovery/README.md

 ### Address Resolution Protocol (ARP)

-1. Get the current ARP cache tables for all interfaces.
+1. Retrieve the current ARP cache tables for all interfaces.
 2. Parse the ARP caches tables for individual device entries.
+3. Perform OUI lookup of device MAC address to obtain device vendor.

 ### Universal Plug and Play (UPNP)

-1. Send M-SEARCH request via Multicast UDP
+1. Send M-SEARCH request via Multicast UDP.
-2. Receive Unicast UDP response from compatible devices
+2. Receive Unicast UDP response from compatible devices.
-3. Get and parse XML description file from device
+3. Retrieve and parse the XML description file from each device to obtain device attributes.

 ## Installation